ucoProject/UCO/README.md

 ### Current Release
 The current release of UCO is 0.8.0.

-UCO Version 0.8.0 provides an initial implementation of Shapes Constraint Language (SHACL) review of semi-open vocabulary usage.
-If a suggested term from a UCO controlled vocabulary is not used on a field that permits vocabulary terms or strings, a "Info"-level validation result is reported in the SHACL validation report.

-However, this data-review feature encountered an issue with the `core:Relationship` object's `core:kindOfRelationship` property.
-In UCO 0.8.0, `core:kindOfRelationship` is now enforced as being only a string with no datatype annotations - that is, in JSON-LD that means to express a contained-within relationship, a plain `"Contained_Within"` string value should be used, instead of the datatype-annotating JSON dictionary `{"@type": "vocabulary:ObservableObjectRelationshipVocab", "@value": "Contained_Within"}`.

-UCO 0.8.0 also has revised its ontology IRI structure to enable delivery of ontology resources from a new subdomain, `ontology.unifiedcyberontology.org`.
-This aligns UCO with an IRI restructuring proposal previously adopted by the Cyber-investigation Analysis Standard Expression (CASE) community.
-Users of UCO 0.7.0 and earlier should be aware that their UCO IRI prefixes should be adjusted.
-For instance, the prefix of the Action namespace `https://unifiedcyberontology.org/ontology/uco/action#` is now `https://ontology.unifiedcyberontology.org/uco/action/`.
+UCO 0.8.0 is primarily focused on an initial implementation of Shapes Constraint Language (SHACL) review of semi-open vocabulary usage, restructuring of all UCO ontology IRIs and file structures to enable delivery of ontology resources from a new subdomain, flattening actionActionReferencesFacet properties directly onto action:Action, normalizing decimal number properties to xsd:decimal, improvements to unit and CI testing, numerous modifications and improvements to the Observable namespace, and correcting several minor issues and bugs.

-Other improvements are documented in the [UCO 0.8.0 release notes](https://unifiedcyberontology.org/releases/0.8.0/).
+More detail of improvements is documented in the [UCO 0.8.0 release notes](https://unifiedcyberontology.org/releases/0.8.0/).